Angelina Jolie Reportedly Moving On With A Hunky New Man After Brad Pitt Split

 Jolie took her six children to Cambodia to promote her new movie, First They Killed My Father.
 Sources close to production revealed that the man was not with Jolie when she was filming the movie in Cambodia earlier last year.
 All six of Jolie’s children tagged online for the trip, including Maddox, Pax, Zahara, Shiloh, Vivienne, and Knox.

 The identity of the man remains a mystery, though MStars News reports that he is actually a member of Jolie’s security team.
 This would explain why the man joined Jolie and the kids while they were shopping in Siem Reap.
-Of course, that doesn’t mean they aren’t romantically involved and it doesn’t explain why they were spotted cozying up with each other.
+Of course, that doesn’t mean they aren’t romantically involved, and it doesn’t explain why they were spotted cozying up to each other.

 Jolie hasn’t commented on her alleged new romance.
 She and Pitt are still in the middle of their divorce and haven’t agreed to a custody plan.
 With their divorce drama heating up, the reports of Jolie’s new lover probably aren’t going to make anything easier.